Rewriting the Heart: Decoding AI’s Expression of Love

 Another aspect is the heteronormative approach to love, as seen through a more biological lens.
 This is clear from the word "reproduction," which serves to exclude people, even in some heterosexual contexts.
 The model can only produce what it's been fed, with bias seen in the way nature is perceived and the limits of human connection defined.

 On the whole, it's a minor obtrusion that may subconsciously register if you're part of the excluded.
 If not, your mind might glide over it completely.
-But engagement and inclusion are inseparable; effective language requires seeing the sweep of its meaning from all angles, like a brushstroke across the canvas.
+But engagement and inclusivity are inseparable; effective language requires seeing the sweep of its meaning from all angles, like a brushstroke across the canvas.

 Here, unlike in AI-generated texts on technical topics, enhancing overall clarity and digestibility actually requires looking beyond the words produced.
 We need to unearth the emotions and images the model is pointing at through thick layers of verbiage.
 Essentially, we need to make a 2D sketch three-dimensional.